jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-08.md

-+++
+---
+title: "Variation in Tactics"
+image: "/covers/war.jpg"
-title=  "Variation in Tactics" image=  "/covers/war.jpg" description=  "In war, the general receives his commands from the sovereign, collects his army and concentrates his forces." linkb=  "/research/sun-tzu/art-of-war/chapter-07" linkbtext=  "Chapter 7" linkf=  "/research/sun-tzu/art-of-war/chapter-09" linkftext=  "Chapter 9" heading=  "Chapter 7 of Sun Tzu's Art of War"
+description: "In war, the general receives his commands from the sovereign, collects his army and concentrates his forces"
-+++
+heading: "Chapter 8"
+---

-In war, the general receives his commands from the sovereign, collects his army and concentrates his forces.
+In war, the general receives his commands from the sovereign.
+He then collects his army and concentrates his forces.

-When in difficult country, do not encamp.
+- When in difficult country, do not encamp.

-In country where high roads intersect, join hands with your allies.
+- In country where high roads intersect, join hands with your allies.

-Do not linger in dangerously isolated positions.
+- Do not linger in dangerously isolated positions.

-In hemmed-in situations, you must resort to stratagem.
+- In hemmed-in situations, you must resort to stratagem.

-In desperate position, you must fight.
+- In desperate position, you must fight.

 There are:
 - roads which must not be followed